saanaz379/2022_microsoft_ionq_challenge/README.md

 **Fig 1: 4 types of circuits used**

-## Our experience at iQuHack
+## Our experience at iQuHACK
-We all thought that iQuHack was really fun, and the people here were really nice.
-It was a great opportunity to meet other people who were interested in similar fields, and we thought it was a really interesting experience.
+We thought that iQuHACK was really fun, and the people here were nice and helpful.
+It was a great opportunity to meet other people who were interested in similar fields, develop our coding skills, and further our understanding of quantum computing.
+Overall, it was a really enriching experience!

 ## Date
 January 29-30, 2021